Vision of the project

 - Decent work for LGBTI+ workers webinar | Meeting report

-- A practical guide for LGBT workers in South Africa
+- A practical guide for LGBT workers and their trade unions

 - PRIDE at work – a study on discrimination at work on the basis of sexual orientation and gender identity in South Africa